Industrial Marketing: The 5 Most Common Mistakes

 1. The goal is unclear or unattainable;

-4. The customer's problem is not the focus;
+4. Customer's problem is not the focus;

 5. No answer to the key question.

 Thanks to research and applied knowledge, we now know how marketing for the manufacturing industry breeds success.
-Here are the tips at a glance for you again:

 • Only invest in marketing if you have a clear, and, most importantly, achievable goal.